michaeldiazh/thoughtly-ticket-booking/docs/API_CONTRACT.md

 **Notes:**
 - Returns paginated list of events with basic information for browsing
-- Venue information is simplified to name, city, and country code
+- Venue information is simplified to id, name, and city
 - All query parameters are optional
 - Multiple filters can be combined (AND logic)
 - Date ranges are inclusive